PelionIoT/connected-lights-cloud/docs/8_updates.md

 #### Creating the updated firmware

-When your board is back online in mbed Cloud, you can then prepare an update.
+When your board is back online in Mbed Cloud, you can then prepare an update.
 Open `main.cpp`, and change the `pir_rise()` function to:

 ```cpp
 // When the PIR sensor fires...